simo-11/mapdl/us/README.md

-# U-section
+# Simple clamped beam examples
-This directory contains code to analyse clamped U-section using various modelling techniques.
+This directory contains code to analyse clamped U and BOX-sections using various modelling techniques.